TemperateGrassland/model_harness/README.md

 # Deployment on Sagemaker

-sd-turbo is deployed as an asynchronous model endpoint.
+sd-turbo is deployed as a synchronous and asynchronous model endpoint.
 Model querying happens via an aws cli call to the endpoint.

-Input is read from S3 and outputs and failures are saved to `s3://model-harness-io/outputs/` and `s3://model-harness-io/failures/` respectively.
+For the async endpoint, input is read from S3 and outputs and failures are saved to `s3://model-harness-io/outputs/` and `s3://model-harness-io/failures/` respectively.

+The sync endpoint can be used to query the model and return the response directly for further processing.

 # Useful commands